|Villa Des Cigales||Self Catering||Saturday||5||10||3||Double sofabed for 2 adults|

 The villa and location is equally ideal for "busy high activity" or "chill-out" vacations.

-Ideal for guests who prefer river gorges and countryside, or village life, or city life, historical sites, beach scene, water sports, cycling, etc. :- because all of these are within easy reach.
+Ideal for guests who love long stretches of golden beaches, river gorges and countryside, or village life, or city life, historical sites, water sports, cycling, etc. :- because all of these are within easy reach.

 Sorry, but we are not open to all-male "stag parties" or all-female "hen-parties".